 1) Data framing: Framing refers to the derivation of a "sub-item", from a (signed in our system) item, that contains only part of the original one.
 Data framing is used to enable selective disclosure of the data item's information.
 More specifically, the framing algorithm accepts the original item and a frame as input, and returns a new item that only contains the key-value pairs specified by the frame.
 The frame itself is a JSON structure that specifies the parts of the original item that should be disclosed.
 For this purpose, the frame contains the keys (not the values) that the prover wants to reveal.
-For example, using the frame illustrated on the bottom left of Figure 2 with the data item shown on the top left of Figure 2.
+For example, using the frame illustrated on the bottom left of Figure 2 with the data item shown on the top left of Figure 2, will result to the sub-item illustrated in the bottom middle of Figure 2.